elmomoilanen/k-in-a-row/be/README.md

 where *next* indicates the board index for the bot's next move.
 Here indices must be interpreted such that 0-2 represent the first row of the 3x3 board, 3-5 the second row and etc.

-For more information on the payload requirements of requests and responses, please see file `src/models.rs`.
+For more information on the payload requirements, please see the model definitions in `src/models.rs`.